mohanarunachalam/thibaultlaurens.github.io/_posts/2013-01-03-hello-world.md

 This blog is based on it and is hosted right on
 <a href="https://github.com" title="github.com" target="_blank">Github</a>.
-Yes, because Jekyll is actually the engine used by Github Pages it is very simple to host a Jekyll blog on a repository named *"USERNAME.github.com"*.
+Yes, because Jekyll is actually the engine used by Github Pages, it is very simple to host a Jekyll blog on a repository named *"USERNAME.github.com"*.

 Dealing with Jekyll means all of these things that are easily integrated and ready to use like for instance
 <a href="http://disqus.com/" title="disqus.com" target="_blank">Disqus</a> for comments or even